czue/pegasus-docs/async.md

 ## Troubleshooting

+**The chat app loads but nothing happens when I send a message.**

+The most likely reason this would happen is if your site URLs are not set up properly, which would cause the websocket endpoints to not hit the right address.

+See the documentation on [absolute URLs](https://docs.saaspegasus.com/configuration.html#absolute-urls) to fix this, and in particular make sure your Django site object has the right domain.
+In development this should be set to `localhost:8000`.

 **I'm getting an error: No module named 'daphne'**

 If you are getting this error *in production* it is likely because your `DEBUG` environment variable is not set.